Yonatansch12/Optimization-Final-Project--IPM-of-leafhoppers-in-sesame/README.md

 Therefore, we propose a model to optimize the control of the leafhopper population on sesame crops while minimizing economic costs.

 ## Model
-Variables and parameters:
+Variables and parameters:<br />
-- Population dynamics of leafhopper: birth and pesticide effect.
+- Population dynamics of leafhopper: birth and pesticide effect.<br />
-- Sesame crop characteristics: market value, yield, damage taken.
+- Sesame crop characteristics: market value, yield, damage taken.<br />
-- Pesticide efficiency - chemical, biological, and IPM (combined)
+- Pesticide efficiency - chemical, biological, and IPM (combined) <br />
-- Economic factors: costs of damage, pesticides, and applications.
+- Economic factors: costs of damage, pesticides, and applications.<br />

 ## Objective function:
 Minimize the total cost of pest management, including the costs of pesticide prices, applications, and economic losses due to leafhoppers.
 Financial losses are calculated based on the reduction in seeds by 10 leafhoppers per plant, infestation,  and the average value of the sesame crop for oil.